 What Is a Will?

 A will is a legal document laying out how the court and the family should divide a person’s property after death.
 The testator (the creator of the will) and two witnesses must sign the will for it to be valid under Iowa law.
-Wills simplify the inheritance process by outlining who receives what.
+It will simplify the inheritance process by outlining who receives what.
 However, not everyone has a valid will when they pass.
 If this is the case, Iowa’s inheritance laws may come into play.

 Iowa Inheritance Laws

-• If the deceased has surviving children or other descendants but no spouse, the children, or other descendants if there are no surviving children, receive the entire estate.
+- If the deceased has surviving children or other descendants but no spouse, the children or other descendants receive the entire estate if there are no surviving children.

-• If the deceased has a surviving spouse and no children or surviving children who are the descendants of the deceased and the spouse, the spouse receives the entire estate.
+- If the deceased has a surviving spouse and no children or surviving children who are the descendants of the deceased and the spouse, the spouse receives the entire estate.

-• If the deceased has a surviving spouse and surviving children who are not descendants of the spouse, the spouse receives 50 percent of the deceased’s real and personal property.
+- If the deceased has a surviving spouse and surviving children who are not descendants of the spouse, the spouse receives 50 percent of the deceased’s real and personal property.

-• If the deceased has surviving parents but no spouse or descendants, the parents receive the entire estate.
+- If the deceased has surviving parents but no spouse or descendants, the parents receive the entire estate.

-• If the deceased has surviving siblings but no surviving spouse, descendants, or parents, the siblings receive the entire estate.
+- The siblings receive the entire estate if the deceased has surviving siblings but no surviving spouse, descendants, or parents.

 How Does the Iowa Probate Process Work?